BEC Scams: Head to Toe

 Not long ago when emails started to get rooted in our daily lives as one of the best forms of communication with those living far away.
 Times go by fast.

 Invented by Ray Tomlinson in the early 1960s, what a magnificent invention.
-How beautiful it would be if the story would end up here, right?
-But it doesn’t.
+How beautiful would it be if the story would end up here, right?
+Unfortunately, t doesn’t.

 What happened with eMails?

 Well, I don’t have very good news for you today.

 Little did Ray know that the email, now with the system of store-and-forward, would actually be used for a whole other purpose rather than for more effective communication to people living far away from each other.

 Business Email Compromise or BEC scam is definitely not something emails were intended to use for, yet this doesn’t help thousands of Americans and Australians losing millions of dollars, with the amounts of losses on the rise every year.